jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Loops and homotopies.md

 ##### _proposition:_ homotopy is an equivalence relation

 ###### _proof:_
-is left to the [[Simplicial homology and graph theory --- math-145/attachments/homework/hw 2/hw 2.pdf|homework]].
+is left to the [[Simplicial homology and random walks --- math-145/attachments/homework/hw 2/hw 2.pdf|homework]].

 A very useful result is that continuous maps preserve homotopy.